-EHL have partnered with world leading compressor manufacturers Ingersoll Rand and Hitachi to enable the provision of the correct compression technology to most effectively and efficiently meet the demands of any application and the challenges of deployment sites..
+EHL Group use and recommend world leading compressor manufacturer Sullair (a Hitachi Group Company) to enable the provision of the correct compression technology to most effectively and efficiently meet the demands of any application and the challenges of deployment sites..

 Reciprocating (Piston) compressors are a basic compressor which compresses air through the piston inside the cylinder.
 This compressor design structure is simple and easy to maintain.
 Suitable for manufacturing industries, automotive service workshops, spray painting and pneumatic tools.

 A reciprocating compressor or piston compressor is a positive-displacement compressor that uses pistons driven by a crankshaft to deliver gases at high pressure.
 The intake gas enters the suction manifold, then flows into the compression cylinder where it gets compressed by a piston driven in a reciprocating motion via a crankshaft, and is then discharged.
 Applications include oil refineries, gas pipelines, chemical plants, natural gas processing plants and refrigeration plants.
 One speciality application is the blowing of plastic bottles made of polyethylene terephthalate (PET).

 Scroll compressors are a compressor which compresses air to gyrate two scroll-like heads.
 This design reduces the pulsing motion and vibration during operation, resulting in low noise and low vibration.
 The design offers more space saving solutions and the multi-drive control also improves on energy saving.
 Suitable for R&D laboratories, schools and specialised industries.
 Depending on the air requirement, the PC board controls the running of the number of scroll heads.
 This function not only saves energy but also optimises the operation by keeping to the required pressure.